huzecong/nnlib/docs/utils.rst

 Functional
 ----------

-The :mod:`functional` module introduces building blocks to writing a functional dialect of Python.
+The ``functional`` module introduces building blocks to writing a functional dialect of Python.

 .. autofunction:: scanl
 .. autofunction:: scanr